exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/instructions.md

 ## 1. Improve the conciseness and readability of appropriate methods

-Refactor any appropriate methods using expression bodied members.
+Refactor any appropriate methods of the `WeatherStation` class using expression bodied members.
 Use ternary operations and switch expressions where appropriate to improve expressiveness and potentially reduce errors.

 Ensure that all tests continue to pass.